-The term "SDK" (stands for "Software Development Kit") is not, strictly speaking, related to APIs: this is a generic term for a software toolkit.
+The term "SDK" is not, strictly speaking, related to APIs: this is a generic term for a software toolkit.
 As with "REST," however, it got some popular reading as a client framework to work with some underlying API.
 This might be, for example, a wrapper to a client-server API or a UI to some OS API.
 The major difference from the APIs we discussed in the previous paragraph is that an "SDK" is implemented for a specific programming language and platform, and its purpose is translating the abstract language-agnostic set methods (comprising a client-server or an OS API) into concrete structures specific for the programming language and the platform.

 Unlike client-server APIs, such SDKs can hardly be generalized as each of them is developed for a specific language-platform pair.
-Interoperable SDKs exist, notably cross-platform mobile (React Native, Flutter, Xamarin, etc.) and desktop (JavaFX, QT, etc.) frameworks and some highly-specialized solutions (Unity).
-However, they are still narrowly focused on concrete technologies.
+There are some interoperable SDKs, notably cross-platform mobile (React Native, Flutter, Xamarin) and desktop (JavaFX, QT) frameworks and some highly-specialized solutions (Unity).